cygnus-rom/manifest/README.md

 - LineageOS
 - AOSPA
 - WaveOS

-And other sources which we might have missed
+And all other sources which could not end up in this list as it would become very long.

-> Special thanks to @imjyotiraditya for supporting and helping us with the source.